deadman5508/mercadooliveira/README.md

-Site Institucional criado para consolidar a marca e a empresa do cliente, utiliado para a criação React, Nextjs e Tailwind <<<<<<< HEAD
+Site Institucional criado para consolidar a marca e a empresa do cliente, utilizado para a criação do website  React, Nextjs e Tailwind <<<<<<< HEAD
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).